 A paradise just around the corner.
 Holiday first, photography second.

 I was really looking forward to travel to Cimolais in the Dolomites and to spend some days in the region that I haven’t been able to travel to for more than a decade now.
-I couldn’t wait to shoot lago di Braies, lago di Misurina, 3 cime di lavaredo and the Seiser Alm.
+I couldn’t wait to shoot Lago di Braies, Lago di Misurina, 3 Cime di Lavaredo and the Seiser Alm.
 But this had to be postponed.
 In fact, I plan to catch up on this in October.
-But after all I realised how much I needed the beach location and a simple relaxing vacation.
+But after all I realized how much I needed the beach location and a simple relaxing vacation.
 I reduced the amount of photography to a minimum to consider that I travel in company and to full enjoy the sea, the beaches and the warm weather.
 Nevertheless, there was a time and opportunity to also take pictures and it was a pleasant distraction to shoot different motives in other light conditions that I normally shoot.

 Only on the second evening I decided to leave dinner early to find a good spot for a decent sunset shooting.
-I think I found a good composition that allowed me to capture the orange and pink coloured sundown as well as some typical Greek cliffs and olive trees.
+I think I found a good composition that allowed me to capture the orange and pink colored sundown as well as some typical Greek cliffs and olive trees.
 The light was perfect, and I was shooting for more than one hour and liked almost every shot that I took.
-The sky and clouds were working in my favour and so the horizon was soaked in multiple colours.
+The sky and clouds were working in my favor and so the horizon was soaked in multiple colors.

 Other than that, I went for no more particular photography spot.
 I just had my camera with me when we were driving around Sithonia looking for the next awesome beach.
 And there were many.
 It seemed like every new beach was an even better and more spectacular encounter.
 We were cruising around the peninsula by car and by boat.
 We’ve seen, enjoyed and sometimes photographed lonesome blue lagoons, empty beaches and crystal-clear water.